zoer/mongoid-ancestry/README.md

 ## Tests

 The Mongoid-ancestry gem comes with rspec and guard(for automatically specs running) suite consisting of about 40 specs.
 It takes about 10 seconds to run.
-To run it yourself check out the repository from GitHub, run `bundle install`, run `guard` and press `Ctrl+\` or just `rake spec`.
+To run it yourself check out the repository from GitHub, run `bundle install`, run `guard` and press `Ctrl+\ ` or just `rake spec`.

 ## Internals

 As can be seen in the previous section, Mongoid-ancestry stores a path from the root to the parent for every node.
 This is a variation on the materialised path database pattern.
 It allows to fetch any relation (siblings, descendants, etc.) in a single query without the complicated algorithms and incomprehensibility associated with left and right values.
 Additionally, any inserts, deletes and updates only affect nodes within the affected node's own subtree.

-The materialised path pattern requires Mongoid-ancestry to use a 'regexp' condition in order to fetch descendants.
+The materialised path pattern requires Mongoid-ancestry to use a `regexp` condition in order to fetch descendants.
 This should not be particularly slow however since the the condition never starts with a wildcard which allows the DBMS to use the column index.
 If you have any data on performance with a large number of records, please drop me line.

 ## Contact and copyright